dropzone npm (How It Works For Developers)

 }

-Since IronPDF runs on node only, next add a API for the app where PDF is generate on node
+Since IronPDF runs on Node only, next add an API for the app where PDF is generated on node.

 // pages/api/pdf.js